huffyhenry/Stanislaw/README.md

 models fast while conserving RAM.

-The key functionality is the `stansummary` function to obtain posterior summaries of parameter subsets using the `stansummary` command-line utility bundled with `CmdStan`.
-For very large models this approach is dramatically faster than `cmdstanr::summary()` and requires less RAM.
+The key functionality is the `stansummary` function to obtain posterior summaries of parameter subsets using the `stansummary` command-line utility.
+For very large models this approach is dramatically faster than `cmdstanr::summary` and requires less RAM.

 ## Installation

-Install directly from github with `devtools` like so:
+Install directly from github with `devtools`:

 ```r
 devtools::install_github("https://github.com/huffyhenry/Stanislaw")